Pickled Watermelon Rind

 Here’s a photo of the sliced watermelon for reference:

-Stuff the watermelon rind pieces into each jar.
-Really cram them in there, without breaking the pieces, so they are very full.
+- Stuff the watermelon rind pieces into each jar.
+Really cram them in there, without breaking the pieces, so they are very full to the rim.

-Once boiling, promptly remove from the heat and stir in the vanilla extract.
+- Once boiling, promptly remove from the heat and stir in the vanilla extract, making the pickling liquid hot mixture.

-Tightly screw the lids on the jars, and allow them to rest at room temperature and cool down a bit.
+- Tightly screw the lids on the jars, and allow them to soak and rest at room temperature and cool down a bit.
 This will take quite some time, but be patient.

 Frequently Asked Questions

 Feel free to customize this recipe to suit your tastes!
-As-is this these pickled watermelon rinds have a nice bit of heat that is balanced by the sweet and sour flavors.
+As is, these pickled watermelon rinds have a nice bit of heat that is balanced by the sweet and sour flavors.
 Take the spiciness up a notch by leaving in the jalapeño seeds after slicing.
-Or you can leave out the peppers all together for a milder pickle.
+Or you can leave out the peppers altogether for a milder pickle.

 They last in the fridge for about 4 to 6 weeks.
 After a month, the rinds slowly start to lose that wonderful crunch, but they are still safe to eat for several more weeks.